-Duties & Responsibilities:
+Mister & Miss Lincoln University Duties & Responsibilities

-- Must attend and represent the University community at all major events such as University convocations, receptions, and various other events as designated by the Office of Student Life and Development. - Must attend and assist in all major activities coordinated by the Office of Student Life and Development (as required) including, but not limited to: New Student Orientation, Pump Handle, Homecoming, Family and Friends Day, and Spring Fling.
+- Must attend and represent the University community at all major events such as Convocations, receptions, and various other events as designated by the Office of Student Life & Development. - Must attend and assist in all major activities coordinated by the Office of Student Life & Development, as requested.

-- Must attend all local, regional and national conferences and events related to University kings and queens, as permitted by the Office of Student Life and Development.
-Attendance will be decided by the Office of Student Life and Development. - Assist the Office of Admissions in recruitment efforts throughout the academic year, as required. - Serve as the official student host and hostess of the University. - Assist with coordinating events pertaining specifically to the king and queen such as the - Coronation and other programs as outlined by the Office of Student Life and Development. - All other activities as deemed necessary by the Office of Student Life and Development.
+- Must attend all local, regional, and national conferences and events related to university kings and queens, as delegated. - Assist the Office of Admissions in recruitment efforts throughout the academic year, as required. - Serve as the official host and hostess of the University. - All other duties as deemed necessary by the Office of Student Life & Development. - Must mentor two freshmen students.